Mirror from Theodore Roosevelt's Elkhorn Ranch in North

 Image courtesy of the Presque Isle Historical Society

-Theodore Roosevelt made a number of visits to Maine.
+Theodore Roosevelt visited Maine.
 Yes, there were times, when he was older, that those visits would have been made as necessitated by his politics.
 However, the majority of his visits were for personal gain.
 I speak of personal gain in the sense of his own personal health and well-being.
-We know Maine to be, "Vacationland", "The Way Life Should Be".
+We know Maine to be, "Vacationland", it's "The Way Life Should Be".
 Maine has long been known as a place to "re-create", renew one's self, and contemplate one's purpose or direction.
 Whether being near the ebb and flow of the mesmerizing coastline or taking in its breathtaking vistas along so many beautiful rivers and mountains, this great state of Maine has drawn many a soul in seeking fresh air and perhaps inner guidance to a fresh start.

 These comments have been culled from three books: